 With abundant natural solar and wind resources, and vast open rural areas, SE AB is the ideal location for the emerging clean energy sector in Alberta to develop and grow.
 However, as a relatively new sector in Alberta, there are limited opportunities for research, innovation, and training.
 This project will address that gap.

 The CREMDP will involve the assembly of a microgrid on the Medicine Hat College campus that will:

 Renewable technology developers need real world environments to test their products.
 CREMDP will provide a ‘plug and play’ environment in which energy system developers can evaluate prototypes, and showcase their technology.

-A: The grid will be located beside the Medicine Hat College Cultural Centre.
+A: The grid is located beside the Medicine Hat College Cultural Centre.

-A: The most visible aspects of the grid will be a parking canopy in the Cultural Centre parking lot, and four vertical axis wind turbines.
-Most of this would be visible from the highway.
-The college will work with relevant authorities to ensure there is no impact on traffic.
+A: The most visible aspects of the grid are a parking canopy in the Cultural Centre parking lot and two vertical axis wind turbines, all of which can be seen from the highway.
+The college has worked with relevant authorities to ensure there is no impact on traffic.

 A: The solar canopy is projected to generate 170 MWh in the first year.
 The exact production of the wind turbines - which are a new design - will be evaluated on the grid.
 This amount of power isn't enough to power the campus, though it will reduce energy bills.